 Carotid artery stenosis

-Hospitalized after ischemic brain affecting part of the territory of the anterior cerebral artery.
+Hospitalized after brain infarct affecting part of the territory of the anterior cerebral artery.

 Loading Stack -

 0 images remaining